 Home visit: set up a creative office space

-Toni’s desk used to be cramped, cluttered and lacked any clear organisation.
+Toni’s desk used to be cramped, cluttered and lacked any clear organization.
 Interiors stylist Åsa Dyberg took three simple steps to sort it out:

 We love to see our customers get creative with our products.
 Go for it!
 But please note that altering or modifying IKEA products so they can no longer be re-sold or used for their original purpose, means the IKEA commercial guarantees and your right to return the products will be lost.